 In April 2010 Mary lost a battle with cancer.
 To honor Mary’s memory and promote her dedication to high-quality practice in social and emotional learning, the CASEL board of directors established an award focused exclusively on expanding evidence-based SEL practice, including policymaking.

-Download the original 2011 brochure for the Mary Utne O'Brien Awards.
+Download the original 2011 brochure for the Mary Utne O’Brien Award for Excellence.